syncfusion-content/wpf-docs/wpf/PercentTextBox/Appearance.md

 # Setting VisualStyle for PercentTextBox

 The appearance of the PercentTextBox control can be customized by using the VisualStyle property.
-The following are the various built-in visual styles for PaercentTextBox control.
+The following are the various built-in visual styles for PercentTextBox control.

 * Blend
 * Office2003